Food adulteration with genetically modified soybean and maize, meat of animal species and ractopamine residues, in different food products

 dc.date.available2021-11-26T08:32:49Z

-dc.description.abstractIntroduction: Worldwide, governments have developed many strategies to overcome the long-standing food problem.
-Recently, increasing attention has been paid to food contaminated by GMOs and residues of meat from hormonally treated animals, which leads to high health risks for consumers.
-The aims of this study were to detect recombinant DNA from genetically modified maize, soybeans, and fruits.
-Besides, the adulteration of meat by mixing meat from different animal species and ractopamine residues (RAC) using qualitative and quantitative methods in imported and local food products was detected.
+dc.description.abstractBackground: Governments around the world have developed a variety of strategies to address the long-standing food crisis.
+Food contaminated by genetically modified organisms (GMOs) and meat residues from hormonally treated animals, has recently received increased attention, posing serious health risks to consumers.
+The aims of this study are to detect recombinant DNA in genetically modified maize, soybeans, and fruits.
+Furthermore, meat adulteration by mixing meat from different animal species and ractopamine residues (RAC) in imported and local food products were detected using qualitative and quantitative methods.
 Results: Sixty local and imported food samples were collected from different supermarkets, local markets, street vendors, and slum areas in Egypt.
-The results revealed that the recombinant DNA targeted sequences were detected in 25 samples, with the common regulatory genes (CaMV35s) in 16 samples.
-The Bt-11 and RRS genes were both detected in maize and soybean samples, respectively.
-However, thirty-five were used for a screening of meat adulteration with meat from different animal species using qualitative real-time PCR and detection of RAC residues using ELISA.
-The results revealed that 11 samples were positively pork adulterated and 6 meat samples were positively adulterated (dog, donkey, pork, horse, sheep, chicken, and soybean).
+The results revealed that the recombinant DNA targeted sequences were detected in 25 samples, with the common regulatory genes (CaMV35s) found in 16 of them.
+The Bt-11 and RRS genes were both detected in maize and soybean samples.
+However, 35 were used for a screening of meat adulteration with meat from different animal species using qualitative real-time PCR and RAC residue detection using ELISA.
+The results revealed that 11 samples of pork were positively adulterated, and six samples of meat were positively adulterated (dog, donkey, pork, horse, sheep, chicken, and soybean).
 Finally, lard was detected in three positively adulterated porcine meats.
-Conclusion: It is concluded that, as per the international regulations to protect consumers from the harm caused by food adulteration, countries have to recognize and adopt highly restricted labelling systems as well as qualitative and/or quantitative methods in routine analyses in internationally accredited laboratories.en_US
+Conclusions: It is concluded that, as per the international regulations, in order to protect consumers from the harm caused by food adulteration, countries must recognize and implement highly restricted labelling systems, as well as qualitative and/or quantitative methods in routine analyses in internationally accredited laboratories.en_US

 dc.identifier.doihttps://doi.org/10.1016/j.ejbt.2021.11.005